Exo (public transit)

 Exo, stylized as exo and officially known as the Réseau de transport métropolitain (/fr/, RTM; Metropolitan Transportation Network), is a public transport system in Greater Montreal, including the Island of Montreal, Laval (Île Jésus), and communities along both the North Shore of the Mille-Îles River and the South Shore of the St. Lawrence River.
-It was created on June 1, 2017, taking over Montreal's commuter rail services from the former Agence métropolitaine de transport as well as bus and paratransit services from the various suburban municipal and intermunicipal transit agencies.
+It was created on 1 June 2017, taking over Montreal's commuter rail services from the former Agence métropolitaine de transport as well as bus and paratransit services from the various suburban municipal and intermunicipal transit agencies.
 Exo operates the second busiest such system in Canada after Toronto's GO Transit.

 Exo's territory is concurrent with Montreal Metropolitan Community limits, with the addition of the Kahnawake First Nations reserve and the city of Saint-Jérôme.
 It serves a population of approximately 4 million people who make more than 174,000 trips daily in the 4258.97 km2 area radiating from Montreal.

 History

-A regional transit agency in Greater Montreal was first created by the Quebec government in 1995 with the Agence métropolitain de transport, with the mandate of developing, coordinating and promoting transit throughout the area; improve and develop the commuter rail network, and; encourage integration of different modes of transit.
-On December 20, 1996, the AMT took over responsibility of the commuter trains from the Société de transport de la Communauté urbaine de Montréal (STCUM).
+A regional transit agency in Greater Montreal was first created by the Quebec government in 1995 with the Agence métropolitaine de transport, with the mandate of developing, coordinating and promoting transit throughout the area; improve and develop the commuter rail network, and; encourage integration of different modes of transit.
+On 20 December 1996, the AMT took over responsibility of the commuter trains from the Société de transport de la Communauté urbaine de Montréal (STCUM).

-On June 1, 2017, the AMT was disbanded in a reorganization of metropolitan transit authorities.
+On 1 June 2017, the AMT was disbanded in a reorganization of metropolitan transit authorities.
 A new agency, the Réseau de transport métropolitain (RTM) was created to be responsible for operating commuter rail and suburban transit services.

 In May 2018, the RTM adopted the Exo brand (stylized exo, all-lowercase), to represent the sub- and exurban nature of its service area.